bitboy85/circuitpython_keyboardext/README.md

 Used on a Pi Pico, it uses about 12kb of ram.

 # Installation
-Just copy keyboardext.py, en_us.py and the layout you want to your lib/keyboardext folder on your circuitpython device.
+Just copy keyboardext.py and the layouts you want to your lib/keyboardext folder on your circuitpython device.
 If you need extra space on your device you can safely delete the existing keyboard.py and keyboard_layout_us.py

 # Example